Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs

 \section{Limitations}

 In future work, it would be valuable to extend this method to a wider range of constructions.
 But scaling this approach up is not straightforward since it requires identifying and extracting idiosyncratic constructions, and---more onerously---developing testable hypotheses about what makes them learnable from limited amounts of data.
 Future work will likely benefit from synergistic collaborations between theoretical and computational linguists.

 Another limitation is that our method requires repeated training of LMs from scratch which can be computationally expensive.
-Alternate methods could be to ablate knowledge of particular hypotheses using representational editing methods such as AlterRep \citep{ravfogel-etal-2021-counterfactual}, etc.
+Alternate methods could be to ablate knowledge of particular hypotheses using representational editing methods, though these may not guarantee perfect removal of the knowledge of targeted constructions.

 Unlike \citet{weissweiler-etal-2022-better}, we do not test the ability to interpret these constructions for downstream tasks.
 Instead, our ablations target linguistic form alone, and preliminary experiments suggest that our ablations and manipulations leave the lexical semantic properties of the \aann{} unchanged (see \Cref{sec:lexicalsemantics}).
 Extending our ablation method to target these properties more directly would be quite informative.

 Finally, this work only studies a rare construction in English, and on LMs that are trained on English text data.
 While this is a limitation of the paper, the paradigm introduced can be readily used in future work to study hypotheses and perform indirect evidence elicitation in multi-lingual LMs.